2000 Summer Olympics: Participating National Olympic Committees

-199 National Olympic Committees (NOCs) participated in the Sydney Games, two more than in the 1996 Summer Olympics; in addition, there were four Timorese Individual Olympic Athletes at the 2000 Summer Olympics.
+199 National Olympic Committees (NOCs) participated in the Sydney Games, two more than in the 1996 Summer Olympics; in addition, there were four Timorese Individual Olympic Athletes.
 Eritrea, the Federated States of Micronesia and Palau made their Olympic debut this year.

 Democratic Republic of the Congo was once again designated under that name, after it participated as Zaire from 1984 to 1996.

 Afghanistan was the only 1996 participant (and the only existing NOC) that did not participate in the 2000 Olympics, having been banned due to the Taliban's totalitarian rule in Afghanistan, their oppression of women, and its prohibition of sports.